 - 4: четыре ("chye-tir-ye")

 - 7: семь ("syem")

 Now you have the three numbers, check the map above to find the numbers.
 These correspond with the specific phones, so it should be easy to work out which ones you need to look for.
 You need to visit these in the order that you hear them in the original message.
 Visit each one and listen to the messages that they play.

 If you're wondering how to access the stadium bunker, you're going to need a Warzone bunker code to access it.
 But as the code changes with each match, you'll have to go through the same process each time.
 For more details, check out this Warzone stadium access code guide—but brace yourself to get through multiple keycard doors if you want to claim the rewards inside.

 Warzone Airport bunker location

 The airport bunker was added with the launch of Cold War Season 1 and you won't need a code to get inside.
-What you will need to do is to locate the crack in the runway at Verdansk Airport and jump inside.
+You need to locate the crack in the runway at Verdansk Airport and jump inside.
 You should find a tunnel that leads to an abandoned Soviet bunker, full to the brim with supply crates.
 The video above, from Reddit user Mundoschristmas, shows the exact location.